Purdue-SoCET/aihw-design-logs/Fall-2025/jay-shah/week16.md

 1. Fixed up the execute.py file to include all mnemonins for all the instructions - including scratchpad, I-type, VS-type, VI-type etc.

-2. Called the functions of scpad.py in the top level emulator.py file
+2. Called the functions of scpad.py in the top level emulator.py file and completed the integration of scpad functions in the emulator.
 ---

 ## Next Week’s Tasks